Sunday, August 25

 Excessive vehicle speed continues to be involved in more than a quarter of traffic fatalities each year.
 This session will join a distinguished panel of experts to discuss the latest research on speeding and automated speed enforcement, a new speed management pilot project led by GHSA and the Insurance Institute for Highway Safety, and opportunities to move the needle on this critical but often overlooked traffic safety issue.

-The panel will feature Dr. David Harkey, President of the Insurance Institute for Highway Safety; Melissa Wandall, Founder and President of the Mark Wandall Foundation; Sarah Abel, Technical Program Manager with the Institute of Transportation Engineers (ITE); and California Highway Patrol Assistant Chief Kevin Davis.
+The panel will feature Dr. David Harkey, President of the Insurance Institute for Highway Safety; Melissa Wandall, President of the National Coalition for Safer Roads; Sarah Abel, Technical Program Manager with the Institute of Transportation Engineers (ITE); and California Highway Patrol Assistant Chief Kevin Davis.

 Sponsored by Ford Driving Skills for Life